boost-ext/di/doc/tutorial.md

 <br /><br />

 Congrats!
 You have finished the basic part of the tutorial.
-Hopefully, you have noticed potential of DI and `Boost.DI` but if are still not convinced check out the [Advanced](#6-advanced-dumplimit-your-types) part.
+Hopefully, you have noticed potential of DI and `[Boost].DI` but if are still not convinced check out the [Advanced](#6-advanced-dumplimit-your-types) part.

 ###6.
 [Advanced] Dump/Limit your types

 It's often a case that we would like to generate object diagram of our application in order to see code dependencies more clear.
 Usually, it's a really hard task as creation of objects may happen anywhere in the code.
-However, if the responsibility for creation  objects will be given to `Boost.DI` we get such functionality for free.
+However, if the responsibility for creation  objects will be given to `[Boost].DI` we get such functionality for free.
 The only thing we have to do is to implement how to dump our objects.

 Let's dump our dependencies using [Plant UML](http://plantuml.com) format.